Directly from the specialist – high-quality technology so that you get the best solution.

 TechniLink TechniSat

-During the HDMI handshake during switching on or connecting, the television exchanges information with the other HDMI devices about which functions are supported and assigns addresses for communication.
-This also works with devices that are switched off but are connected via HDMI.
-When the CEC is active, the HDMI sources register with the television.
-This exchange overflows pins 13 the HDMI connection.
+During the HDMI handshake during power-on or connection, the TV exchanges information with the other HDMI devices regarding supported functions and assigns addresses for communication ( see details below ).
+This also works with devices connected via HDMI that are turned off.
+When CEC is active, the HDMI sources register with the TV.
+This exchange takes place via Pin 13 the HDMI connection.

 restrictions